TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

     );
     $notificationQueue->enqueue($flashMessage);

-The recommend way to show flash messages is to use the Fluid Viewhelper :html:`<f:flashMessages />`.
+The recommended way to show flash messages is to use the Fluid ViewHelper :html:`<f:flashMessages />`.
 This Viewhelper works in any context because it use the :php:`FlashMessageRendererResolver` class to find the correct renderer for the current context.